dnth/cvat-gradio/README.md

 ## Running the Gradio App

-Finally, we can run the Gradio app using the following code snippet:
+Run the Gradio demo app using the following code snippet:

 ```python
 python run_gradio.py